xqc20174350/Eunomia/README.md

 #### 1.Dataset Acquisition

 First, obtain the publicly available dataset provided by Azure on GitHub.
-The simulator uses the Azure dataset from 2019.
+The eunomia uses the Azure dataset from 2019.
 [Click here](https://github.com/Azure/AzurePublicDataset/blob/master/AzureFunctionsDataset2019.md) to download and view relevant information.

 Azure provides a complete 12 days' worth of data.
 In the experimental process, the data from the first day is primarily used.
-To process simulator input data, use the Python scripts in the `scripts` folder.  **Before calling the scripts, manually change the paths for input data and script output data in each script** .
+To process eunomia input data, use the Python scripts in the `scripts` folder.  **Before calling the scripts, manually change the paths for input data and script output data in each script** .

 #### 2.Function Sampling